XavierBerger/home-assistant-addons/mkdocs/DOCS.md

 - `MAJOR`: Incompatible or major changes.
 - `MINOR`: Backwards-compatible new features and enhancements.
 - `PATCH`: Backwards-compatible bugfixes and package updates.

+## Experimental

+Even if officially published addons are tested and works on my Home Assistant Yellow, addons might not be stable at all.
+Use at your own risk!

 ## License